Taylor-Green Vortex#

 Simulation Control#

 The simulation control subsection controls the flow of the simulation.
-To maximize the temporal accuracy of the simulation, we use a third order bdf3 scheme.
+To maximize the temporal accuracy of the simulation, we use a second order bdf2 scheme.
 Results are written every 2 time-steps.
 To ensure a more adequate visualization of the high-order elements, we set subdivision = 3.
 This will allow Paraview to render the high-order solutions with more fidelity.

 subsection simulation control